Using Bit Flags and EnumSets in Java

 Bit Flags

-Bit flags, commonly referred to as Bit fields are an efficient way of storing several related boolean values in a single primitive type.
+Bit flags, commonly referred to as bit fields, are an efficient way of storing several related boolean values in a single primitive type.
 Internally represented in binary, you can decide on how large the storage type needs to be - for example, a Java integer will provide you with space for 31 flags.
-Being a 32 bit type you would assume to have access to this many flags, however, due to it being a signed value the most significant bit is reserved to store its +/- sign.
+Being a 32-bit type, one might assume access to 32 flags; however, because it is a signed value, the most significant bit is reserved to store its sign.

 public static final int UPPERCASE = 1; // 0001